How AI Agents and Copilot Studio Redefine Automation

 This article looks at how Copilot agents modernise processes to scale AI impact.

-Comparing Copilot and Agents
+Comparing Copilot, Bots and Agents

-Introduced in 2023, Copilot is a personal digital assistant that drafts content, asks questions, and summarises information.
+Copilot is a personal digital assistant that drafts content, asks questions, and summarises information.
 The more you use it, the more personalised it becomes.

 What are Autonomous Agents?